quaeler/ec2-knock-knock/development_protocol.md

 ### act one

-My first iterations are near-ubiquitously a quickly produced, pixelated, satisfaction of minimal needs without devotion to niceties (where niceties include configurability, robust failure handling, spacetime optimizations, etc.)
+My first iterations are near-ubiquitously a quickly produced, pixelated, satisfaction of minimal needs (hopefully) without devotion to niceties (where niceties include configurability, robust failure handling, spacetime optimizations, etc.)

-This 'burstiness' always appears apropos in creation, whether due to someone presenting me with an emergency, or being in a fixed time interview, or initial cogitation having created a crystalline compact form ready for production, or &hellip;
+This 'burstiness' always appears apropos in creation - whether due to someone presenting me with an emergency, or being in a fixed time interview, or initial cogitation having created a crystalline compact form ready for production, or &hellip;

 As a basic knock-knock server is a pretty simple idea, the largest facet to the first iteration was performing the Seth-Brundle-in-*The Fly* task of largely piecing together chunks of functionality that other people had written.
 I needed a simple way to receive and act upon HTTP requests (Spark) and i needed a way to affect my EC2 configuration (Amazon's SDK;) so, I Googled for POM assets and API docs and set out to do it.

-Circa seven work hours later, the project was created and [the initial iteration](https://github.com/quaeler/ec2-knock-knock/releases/tag/v0.8) was QC'd & deployed to my EC2 instance.<sup>[1](#footnotes)</sup>
+Circa seven work hours later, the project was created and [the initial iteration](https://github.com/quaeler/ec2-knock-knock/releases/tag/v0.8) was QC'd & deployed to my EC2 instance. <sup>[1](#footnotes)</sup>

 ### intermission